Islam-hady9/clox/README.md

 ## Acknowledgments

 Special thanks to the authors of the "Crafting Interpreters" book, which served as a valuable resource in the development of Clox.

+## Questions on Chapters 14 and 15

+This [File](Questions/) contains a set of questions related to Chapters 14 and 15 of the [Crafting Interpreters].
+These questions are designed to test and enhance understanding of the key concepts covered in these chapters.

+**Contents:**
+- Chapter 14 Questions: [Chunks of Bytecode]
+- Chapter 15 Questions: [A Virtual Machine]